b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/README.md

 **Decision Trees findings**

-The model reported a high accuracy of 0.929 and a decent mix of precision and recall(83.54% and 65.34% respectively.
+The model reported a high accuracy of 0.929 and the highest recall score of 78%. with the highest recall and accuracy, the model was adopted and business recomdations and conclusions drawn from it.

 ![decision tree confusion matrix](https://github.com/b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/assets/122228492/04187f37-007c-4e93-b2c6-8ae053b72534)

 **Random Forest Findings**

-Random Forest was the best Model based on Recall Metric which was 75%.
-7.4% of the predictions are False Negatives which means that the model will 7.4% of the time predict that a customer will not churn yet the customer churns.
+Random Forest had a Recall Metric of 23%.
+23% of the predictions are False Negatives which means that the model will 23% of the time predict that a customer will not churn yet the customer churns.

 ![random forest confusion matrix](https://github.com/b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/assets/122228492/78f5a5f7-48e7-406f-8aad-f89cfdb95663)